pauloreis7/codebank/README.md

 - [x] Asynchronous messaging system for communication between microservices
 - [x] Use gRPC and HTTP2 for web communication
 - [x] Containerization of all microservices
+- [x] Integration of kafka connect with elasticsearch and kibana
+- [x] Use elasticsearch and kibana to visualize transaction metrics dashboards

 - [x] Microservice: bank
 - [x] Microservice: store-api